Japan summons SKorean envoy to protest wartime labor dispute

-TOKYO (AP) - Japan has summoned South Korea’s ambassador to protest Seoul’s refusal to join in an arbitration panel to settle a dispute over World War II labor.
+TOKYO (AP) - Japan on Friday summoned South Korea’s ambassador to protest Seoul’s refusal to join in an arbitration panel to settle a dispute over World War II labor.

 South Korea had until midnight Thursday to respond to Japan’s request for a three-nation panel.
 The neighboring countries are quarreling over South Korean court decisions ordering Japanese companies to compensate victims of forced labor during Japan’s 1910-1945 colonial rule of the Korean Peninsula.

+Foreign Minister Taro Kono said after summoning South Korean Ambassador Nam Gwan-pyo that Japan will “take necessary measures” against South Korea.
+He cited “severe conditions of Japan-South Korea relations caused by the South Korean side,” according to Kyodo News service.

+Japan says all compensation issues had been settled under the 1965 bilateral agreement and that the South Korean government’s lack of intervention to stop the court process is a breach of the international treaty.

-Tokyo is considering taking the issue to the International Court of Justice.
+Tokyo is considering taking the issue to the International Court of Justice, although some officials say South Korea is expected to refuse going to court.

-Kyodo News service says Foreign Minister Taro Kono summoned South Korean Ambassador to Japan Nam Gwan Pyo on Friday morning.

-At the same time, Seoul is protesting Japan’s tightened controls on high-tech exports to South Korea that could affect global supplies of smartphones and displays.
+At the same time, Seoul is protesting Japan’s tightened controls on sensitive high-tech exports to South Korea that could affect South Korean manufacturers as well as global supplies of smartphones and displays.

 Copyright © 2019 The Washington Times, LLC.